-2.2.2 If you suspect a student is at risk of or experiencing abuse or harm inconclusive signs.
+2.2.2 If you suspect a student is at risk of or experiencing abuse or harm

+There will be occasions when you suspect that a student may be at risk, but you have no 'real' evidence.
+The student's behaviour may have changed, their artwork could be bizarre, they may write stories or poetry that reveal confusion or distress, or you may have noticed physical but inconclusive signs.
 In these circumstances, you should try to give the student the opportunity to talk.
 The signs you have noticed may be due to a variety of factors, for example, a parent has moved out, a pet has died, a grandparent is very ill.
 It is fine to ask the student if they are OK or if you can help in any way.